Department of Coins and Medals

 The Department of Coins and Medals is home to one of the world's finest numismatic collections, comprising about one million objects.
 The collection spans the history of coinage from its origins in the seventh century BC to the present day, and related material such as coin weights, tokens and money boxes.

 The department also holds the national collection of paper money, ranging from one of the earliest fourteenth century Chinese banknotes to the euro, as well as a magnificent selection of commemorative and art medals from the Italian Renaissance to the present.

-Temporary exhibitions are mounted by the department on a range of themes, featuring different parts of the collection, the new Citi Money Gallery opened on June 1 2012 chronicles the development and use of money throughout the world.
+Temporary exhibitions are mounted by the department on a range of themes, featuring different parts of the collection.
+The department's most recent gallery, the Citi Money Gallery, chronicles the development and use of money throughout the world.